 Every create, update, and delete operation is logged automatically with the user, timestamp, entity type, and action.
 Full accountability and traceability across the entire sales pipeline.

-45 reusable clauses organized into six categories — FN commitments, TSD commitments, financial terms, next steps, timelines, and general terms.
+65 reusable clauses organized into ten categories — FN commitments, TSD commitments, financial terms, next steps, timelines, general terms, and more.
+26 reusable legal boilerplate sections (confidentiality, IP ownership, indemnification, governing law, etc.) auto-populate for contracts and can be toggled per document.
+13 document types including service agreements, consulting agreements, construction contracts, NDAs, and reference letters.
+Contracts support dual-party organizations with role labels, material specifications, and phased payment schedules.
 Select clauses, fill variables like {{fnName}}, {{projectAmount}}, and {{homesPerYear}}, then generate branded PDFs via Puppeteer.
 Documents flow through DRAFT → SENT → SIGNED lifecycle with auto-generated feed items at each stage.

 A blended feed combining action items with social updates — new proposals, document status changes, community announcements, and team posts all in one scrollable timeline.
 Emoji reactions (👍 ❤️ 🎉 🤝), threaded comments, and cursor-based infinite scroll.
 Internal feed shows everything; the external portal feed filters to community-visible items only.